Viscosity printing

 Viscosity printing is a multi-color printmaking technique that incorporates principles of relief printing and intaglio printing.
 It was pioneered by Stanley William Hayter.

 The process uses the principle of viscosity to print multiple colors of ink from a single plate, rather than relying upon multiple plates for color separation.
 It is a fine art printmaking technique, making original prints in limited editions, as it is slow and allows too much variation between proofs to make large editions feasible.
 Color viscosity printing is among the latest developments in intaglio printmaking.
 Color viscosity printing was developed by a group working at Atelier 17 in Paris in the mid-1950s.
 This group included Stanley William Hayter, Kaiko Moti, Krishna Reddy, Clare Snider Smith and Shirley Wales.
 Martin Barooshian arrived at Atelier 17 in 1956, working closely with Hayter, Moti, Reddy and in particular Wales.
 He further innovated color viscosity printmaking, pushing it to its limits to create more objective imagery, ultimately becoming one of its most important masters.

+A print made using viscosity printing by Tony Pecoraro.